dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 - [Final product](#final-product)

 ### Materials
 This was not as ad-hoc in terms of materials as other projects, but certainly it was in terms of design.
-Back in 2018 I had discovered [treeflex](), and thought this would be perfect for armour - and whose armour to start with but The Witch King's!
+Back in 2018 I had discovered [treeflx](https://www.treeflx.com/store/c2/TreeFLX#/), and thought this would be perfect for armour - and whose armour to start with but The Witch King's!
 I'm ambitious.

 This stuff is wonderful - comes in thick sheets and its heat-moldable at reasonable temperatures.
 I would microwave it, use a rolling pin to flatten it out, repeat a few times until it was thin enough, and then draw on the surface with a marker and cut it out with scissors (I cut it fairly thin).
 Any offcuts can be heated up and rolled back together to make new sheets.
 Furthermore, anytime a piece goes badly, it can just be squished back together and rerolled and cut.
 If you cut too small, heat-add some more on.
 It's amazing stuff.

 At first I didn't have the idea of making it that thin, so parts of the gauntlets are really really thick, which in retrospect probably slowed me down since I was having a hard time cutting and getting it right.
 Once I thought of making it really thin, that part became easy.

-Treeflex also gave me a really nice texture that appeared to be in the film too.
+treeflx also gave me a really nice texture that appeared to be in the film too.
 Take a look at this closeup:

 ![spiky](/assets/eyes.jpg){: .center}

-and then a closeup of my painted treeflex:
+and then a closeup of my painted treeflx:

 ![spiky](/assets/close_paint.jpg){: .center}

 I'm not far from the correct texture.
-I suppose it's due to the grainy nature of treeflex, and I didn't do a thick layer of primer before painting - but that was deliberate.
+I suppose it's due to the grainy nature of treeflx, and I didn't do a thick layer of primer before painting - but that was deliberate.
 I wanted that texture.

 #### Templates
 I kept all my templates, and can attach them at the end as images, with scale in the images.
 These came from either the gauntlet template I started with and adjusted slightly, or painstakingly watching the relevant scenes, drawing something, cutting, testing, redrawing, and so on.
 They aren't perfect, if I did some of them again I'd probably tweak a bit, but they're a decent starting point.